 However, the disadvantages of epoxy countertops can be intimidating.
 Installation is labor-intensive and messy.
 Epoxy is just a difficult material to work with, so preparation is key and experience is very helpful.

-But if you’re up for the challenge, you can create not only durable and functional bathroom or kitchen countertops, but an original work of art you can enjoy every day.
+But DIYers do it everyday, so if you’re up for the challenge, you can create not only durable and functional bathroom or kitchen countertops, but an original work of art you can enjoy every day.